Spartronics4915/2019-DeepSpace/DriveTuning.md

     Vapp = Ks + Kv*velocity + Ka*acceleration;
 ```

-Note that the voltage applied to the robot depends on both its current
+We can glean from this formula that the voltage we must apply to the robot in
+order to achieve a target velocity depends on both its current velocity as
-velocity as well its current acceleration.
-In other words, we can't select
+well its current acceleration.
+In other words, we can't select a voltage
-a voltage requirement (and thus a feedforeward term) without specifying
+requirement (and thus a feedforeward term) without specifying both a target
-both a target velocity and a target acceleration.
-Here are the meanings
+velocity and a target acceleration.
+Here are the meanings and units for
-and units for the terms of this formula:
+the terms of this formula:

 * Vapp - the voltage to request, we'll need to convert this to Kf
 * Ks - the voltage required to break static friction (ie start moving)